New Kids on the Block: 2008–2013: Reunion, The Block and NKOTBSB

-2013–2023: 10, Thankful, and Battle of Boston with New Edition
+2013–2024: 10, Thankful, and Battle of Boston with New Edition

 On January 22, 2013, the group appeared on The View and announced that they were going to release a new single titled "Remix (I Like The)" on January 28 and a new album titled 10 on April 2, 2013, via Kobalt Label Services.
 During the show, they also announced that they were going to tour North America with 98 Degrees and Boyz II Men as their opening acts in summer 2013.
 10 was released on April 2, 2013, and received mixed to positive reviews from music critics.
 The group appeared on various television series to promote the album including The Today Show, The View, and an iHeartRadio concert release party.
-The album made its debut at number 6 on the Billboard 200 chart marking their 5th top 10 studio album in the US.
-The group, along with Boyz II Men performed on the Boston Strong telethon on May 30, 2013.
+The album debuted at number 6 on the Billboard 200 chart, marking their 5th top 10 studio album in the US.
+The group performed on the Boston Strong telethon alongside Boyz II Men on May 30, 2013.

 On February 3, 2014, the band announced their European Tour 2014.
 The official website described the tour: 'Kicking-off at the Annex in Stockholm on May 6 and culminating at Clyde Auditorium in Glasgow on June 1, the shows will take place at some of the most intimate venues across Europe, giving our fans a rare opportunity to get up-close-and-personal with the band.'
 Following the tour the group met up in New York to embark on the 6th annual NKOTB Cruise.
 Also, in the Spring of 2014 they announced a limited engagement in Las Vegas.
 The show entitled New Kids on the Block After Dark ran for 4 consecutive nights from July 10–13, 2014 at The AXIS at Planet Hollywood.

 On October 9, 2014, the group received their star on the Hollywood Walk of Fame.

 In January 2015, the group announced they would be embarking on a summer tour called The Main Event, with TLC and Nelly.
 They also starred on Pop's Rock This Boat: New Kids on the Block, a reality television series featuring the band on a cruise to Bermuda.
 The show was renewed for a second season the following year.

-The group played themselves on an episode of the second season of Fuller House entitled, "New Kids in the House", where they performed multiple songs including "The Right Stuff" and "Please Don't Go Girl" as well as singing Happy Birthday to DJ Tanner in the show.
+The group played themselves on an episode of the second season of Fuller House entitled "New Kids in the House", where they performed multiple songs including "The Right Stuff" and "Please Don't Go Girl" as well as singing "Happy Birthday" to DJ Tanner to mark her 39th birthday.
 The episode was released on December 9, 2016.

 In November 2016, the group announced a new tour called The Total Package Tour with Paula Abdul & Boyz II Men.
 The 44-city North American tour spanned May 12 through July 16 and marked Abdul's first tour in more than 20 years.
 In March 2017 during an appearance on The Late Late Show with James Corden they performed the new single "One More Night" from the EP Thankful, which was released on May 12 to coincide with the start of the tour.